 - Elevated risk of cancers of the mouth, throat, and stomach

 - Cardiovascular and heart damage

 Benzodiazepines have some serious side effects from usage, but they also have potential issues when quitting.
-It is not advised to stop taking benzodiazepines cold turkey, since without medical assistance it can cause seizures and even death.
+It is not advised to stop taking benzodiazepines cold turkey since they can cause seizures and even death without medical assistance.
 Side effects of abuse include: